smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     * ``NamedDecl *`` that is a ``FunctionDecl *``
       (``TK_DependentNonTemplate``): This non-templated function is declared
       directly inside the body of a function template.
 The pointer points to the enclosing templated function.
+[TODO: Need example.]

     * ``NamedDecl *`` that is a ``FunctionTemplateDecl *``
       (``TK_FunctionTemplate``): This is a templated function, and the pointer points to the enclosing function template.

     * ``MemberSpecializationInfo *`` (``TK_MemberSpecialization``):
-      This is a non-templated [TODO: right?] member function of a class template.
+      This is a non-templated member function of a class template.
 The pointer points to additional information that describes the relationship between this member function and its containing class template.

     * ``FunctionTemplateSpecializationInfo *``
       (``TK_FunctionTemplateSpecialization``): This is a specialization